arp242/switchy.vim/README.md

       :e %<.c
       nnoremap <F4> :e %:p:s,.h$,.X123X,:s,.cpp$,.h,:s,.X123X$,.cpp,<CR>

-  It's okay, but not as fast as e.g. `<Leader>a`, also not flexible to multiple filetypes etc.
+  It's okay, but not as fast as e.g. `<Leader>a`, also not flexible for multiple filetypes.